 Variables

-These are default variables and can be accessed by every agent.
+These are default variables generated by the system and can be accessed by every agent.

 |